 Unfortunately, guinea pigs can die from stress since it can put extra pressure on their hearts meaning it can stop if your guinea pig is feeling stressed.

 If you think your guinea pig is suffering from signs of stress, contact your vet immediately.
 In the interim, you can offer comfort by speaking softly and offering them their favourite treat.
-Do not force them to come out of their cage or a place they are hiding in as this will only make them more distressed.
+Do not force them to come out of their hutch, cage or hiding place as this will only make them more distressed.

 The best way to prevent guinea pig stress is by following the advice in this article and ensuring you are constantly checking on your guinea pigs during stressful events.

 Knowing how to comfort your guinea pig is an essential part of caring for your guinea pig and learning how to survive bonfire night doesn’t have to be complicated.
-Please feel free to ask anything if you are unsure either in the comment or via email.
+Please feel free to ask anything if you are unsure in the comments.